bgrammer/dm-task1/tudataset/README.md

-This repository is a fork of the TUDataset repository (see below) made for an exploratory data analysis of the MSRC-21 dataset and for testing an implementation of the CLIQUE algorithm.
+This repository is a fork of the TUDataset repository (https://chrsmrrs.github.io/datasets/; see below for more information) made for an exploratory data analysis of the MSRC-21 dataset and for testing an implementation of the CLIQUE algorithm.

 # TUDataset